gabeochoa/prime_pressure/idea.md

 - Terminal/console aesthetic with monospace font
 - Green text on black background (classic 90s terminal look)

-**Order Screen:**
+**Computer Screen:**
 - Shows list of active orders with numbers (1, 2, 3, etc.)
 - Each order displays: order number, list of items needed
-- Player selects order by pressing number key (1-9) then ENTER
+- Player selects order by pressing number key (1-9) (no ENTER needed)
 - Selected order turns green/highlighted
 - Only one order can be selected at a time
+- Only works when no order is currently selected
 - Shows which order is currently selected
-- Terminal-style header: "> ORDER SCREEN"
+- Terminal-style header: "> COMPUTER SCREEN"
 - Simple text list format
-- Instructions: "[Press number + ENTER to select order]"
+- Instructions: "[Press number key to select order]"

 **Warehouse Screen:**
 - Shows the currently selected order and its items